ntnyq/configs/packages/eslint-config-typescript/README.md

-# EsLint config for TypeScript
+# ESLint config for TypeScript

 ## Usage